Beginner’s Guide to Starting Your Own Jewelry Business

 Step 4: Get Legit!
 Make Your Business Legal

-Your business name is arguably one of the most important elements of building a successful and memorable brand for jewelry businesses.
+Your business name is arguably one of the most important steps in starting your own jewelry business and building a successful brand.
 A business name should be unique and representative of both your message and your jewelry.
 Ideally names shouldn’t be long or over complicated, in fact two to four syllables are recommended.

 Now that you have your name picked out, it’s time to set up a business banking account.
 When I was in college and beginning my jewelry design career, I was buying supplies on my personal credit card.
 This became a big issue when tax time came around because it was challenging to show which expenses were personal and which were for business.

 The best way to avoid getting in trouble with the government?
 Open a separate banking account for your business so you can easily separate personal and business expenses.
-In the United States, it’s frowned upon by the IRS to mix personal and business expenses and you might be setting yourself up for an audit if you don’t fix this as soon as possible.
+In the United States, the IRS frowns upon mixing personal and business expenses, and it could even result in an audit.

-The other order of business to take care of to establish yourself as legitimate is to register your business with your state.
-Depending on the details of your business and the state you’ll be working out of, there are different requirements and paperwork to fill out.
+The next order of business is to register your business with your state.
+The requirements and paperwork will depend on your business details and location.
 The U.S. Small Business Administration suggests that anyone operating a small business register their name with state and local governments.

 In most situations, the only information you need to register your business is your business name, business purpose, and business structure.
 Remember, registering your business isn’t just for tax purposes, it also helps protect you and your business, too.